Once More Into the Breach: 5 Tips for Success in the New School Year

 Changing traditionally constructed lesson plans into those guided by essential questions can help ensure deeper learning and long-term transfer, helping students to hang on to everything they learn.

-Thrive with these five: Certainly the start of the school year is a lot of work, but beginning with these five strategies and using them throughout the year can and will help with classroom management and your students’ educational attainment.
-These first few weeks set the tone for the whole year, so commit to these five changes in working toward a more engaging and inclusive classroom — and reap the rewards in the months to come.
+The beginning of the school year is a lot of work, but starting with these five strategies and using them throughout the year can and will help with classroom management and your students’ educational achievement.
+These first few weeks set the tone for the whole year, so commit to these five changes in working toward a more engaging classroom — and reap the rewards in the months to come.

 Monica Fuglei is a graduate of the University of Nebraska-Omaha and a faculty member of Arapahoe Community College in Colorado, where she teaches composition and creative writing.Learn More: Click to view related resources.